Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors: Bayesian Reconstruction Framework

-where $p_{Y|Y_0}$ models the statistics of the noise in the imaging system.
-Since our forward models $\M H$ are deterministic, the quantity $p_{Y|S}$ (a.k.a. the likelihood function) is given by
+where $p_{\mathrm{Y}|\mathrm{Y_0}}$ models the statistics of the noise in the imaging system.
+Since our forward models $\M H$ are deterministic, the quantity $p_{\mathrm{Y}|\mathrm{S}}$ (a.k.a. the likelihood function) is given by

-In many imaging systems, there exist multiple independent sources of noise and so it is reasonable to assume an additive white Gaussian noise model (AWGN) due to the central limit theorem.
-There, the distribution $p_{Y|Y_0}$ is
+In many imaging systems, there exist multiple independent sources of noise.
+It is therefore reasonable to assume an additive white-Gaussian-noise (AWGN) model, as dictated by the central limit theorem.
+There, the distribution $p_{\mathrm{Y}|\mathrm{Y_0}}$ is

 where $\sigma$ is the standard deviation of the Gaussian noise.